cvonk/vscode-starters/ESP32/README.md

 - Terminal » Run Task » `make menuconfig`, and specify your serial port (e.g. `COM4`)
 - Terminal » Run Task » `make app`.
 Compile errors will result in messages in the *problems* panel, from where you can jump to the location in the source.
 - Terminal » Run Task » `make flash`, or (ctrl-shift-b).
 Thils will build the app and flash it to the target.
-- Terminal » Run Task » `make monitor`
+- Terminal » Run Task » `make monitor`.
+A manual is located [here](https://docs.espressif.com/projects/esp-idf/en/latest/api-guides/tools/idf-monitor.html).

 # JTAG Debugging